cybersoel/ADLab/README.md

 <br />

  - Set up your Password for the built-in Admin account (in this lab: Password1).
 You will be asked to press [Ctrl+Alt+Delete] on the locked screen.
-Instead of using a keyboard, manually click on [input] > [keyboard] >[Insert Ctrl-Alt-Del] at the top-left of your screen.
+Instead of using a keyboard, manually click [input] > [keyboard] >[Insert Ctrl-Alt-Del] at the top-left of your screen.
 <p align="center">
 <br/>
 <img width="597" alt="Portfolio" src="https://i.imgur.com/fNtMwMv.png">